Photographs and Website Design Copyright 2022 by Daniel Weil

 Description of Services: First, a note about my harp.
-You will notice from the pictures that I do not have a concert harp, but rather a Celtic (Irish, Scottish, Welsh, folk) harp, which I normally play in my lap.
+You will notice from the pictures that I do not have a concert harp, but rather a Celtic (Irish, Scottish, Welsh, folk) harp.
 Although the harp is smaller than a concert harp, the sound is large and I can “fill” a large space (including out-of-doors) easily.
 However, the Irish harp does not have pedals.
 This makes it somewhat less chromatic than the big “gilded ladies”.
 I have sharping levers on each string, which allows me to change keys, but highly chromatic music is sometimes impossible due to the nature of the instrument— I would find it hard to play something from the “Phantom of the Opera” score, for example, as written.
 However, I can adapt and simplify arrangements for most music.
 And my harp can be taken- and played- in conditions where a concert harpist would refuse to take their instrument.
 I regularly perform at outside weddings.

 My repertoire is eclectic; I have a special interest in British and American folk songs.
 I can play and/or sing things from the period 13th C. on, through Elizabethan, 18th C. English and American, a fair bit of Civil War, and some things from the 1900’s-1930’s.
 Plus all the usual “classical”instrumental pieces and some show tunes.

 I live in southern Frederick County, MD.
 My normal travel range extends to all of the Baltimore and Washington areas, south to hunt country Virginia, the eastern panhandle of West Virginia, and southern Pennsylvania.
 I will cheerfully travel three hours each way to a performance.
 Intrigue me and I'll go farther.

 Background: I studied voice, bel canto, 3 years under Deborah Kieffer.
-I held the brunch spot 1.5 years at Ireland’s Own (now Pat Troy's Restaurant) in Old Town Alexandria; was 6 years at the Catoctin Inn in Buckeystown, MD, and have done weddings and other functions throughout the tri-state area over fifteen years.
+I held the brunch spot 1.5 years at Ireland’s Own (now Pat Troy's Restaurant) in Old Town Alexandria; was 6 years at the Catoctin Inn in Buckeystown, MD, and have done weddings and other functions throughout the tri-state area over thirty years.